jusuff/class-js/README.markdown

 ## About

 Yet another javascript Class for managing class-based inheritance.
-It's mostly based on Prototype's Class (but independent of Prototype.js and in fact fully "framework-agnostic") with some minor changes.
+It's mostly based on Prototype's Class (but independent of Prototype.js and in fact fully "framework-agnostic") with some ideas from John Resig's [Simple Class](http://ejohn.org/blog/simple-javascript-inheritance/).

 Main difference is the way of super method calls.
 It's done by "_super" method which takes method name as first param: